RohanNero/Loyalty-Harvest-Raw/NOTES.md

 If an NFT gets sold at 50% of the reward period completion, it gets 50% of the rewards.
 These rewards are only allowed to be claimed by the address that held the NFT from the start of the contest --> end/sell time.

+1.  calculate the total amount of percentage users could earn
+    - for example if there are 1000 NFTs, each nft could earn its holder 0.1% of the reward
+2.  calculate the amount of the total reward the user has earned
+    - for example if a user held their NFT for 50% of the reward period, they earned 50% of their max percentage, 0.1% would mean 0.05%.
+3.  transfer the calculated amount to the user
+    - for example, if a `reward event` was 1 eth in prize, a user who held one NFT for 50% of the time gets 0.005 ether.

 ## Question

 What if a contest allowed any address to claim the reward as long as they had the proof created by a leaf and the root, but then the transaction failed to out of gas, would a bot be able to pick this transaction up and steal the funds by copying the input?